Sign In / Sign Out

 Real-world experience is a key component of the IRLS program.
 Washington, D.C. is home to many organizations offering a wide range of externship opportunities.
 ASU Law students have worked in law firms, government agencies, and institutions such as:

 The International Rule of Law and Security program’s operational component complements its academic program, offering students opportunities to do overseas internships during the summer, and participate in research projects during the semester.
-Currently, the IRLS program is implementing rule of law and governance projects in a number of countries around the world, including Pakistan, Mexico, Albania, and Georgia.
+The IRLS program implements rule of law and governance projects around the world in countries such as Pakistan, Mexico, Albania, and Georgia.

 ASU’s presence in Washington provides opportunities and experiences that broaden students’ understanding of national and international issues.
 While spending a semester or full year in our nation’s capital, students have opportunities to extern and meet with government officials, lawyers specializing in government work, international development officials, and others who make and influence policy.
 For students contemplating a career in Washington or overseas, working and studying in Washington is a valuable complement to the experience they gain in Arizona.